Anthropology (ANT) - Courses

 This is a survey course that explores how people in Eastern Europe and the former Soviet Union have experienced the transition from socialism to postsocialism and beyond.
 Within the framework of cultural anthropology, we will examine the major concerns of postsocialism - including how people understand the role of the government, what is means to be a citizen, and how they view themselves as members of communities - in order to gain a better understanding of how people experience, manage, and challenge the broad changes that have occurred in the political, economic, and social systems.
 More importantly, we will focus on how people have redefined what they value in life, what it means to be a “good” person, and what it means to be “postsocialist” in light of these changes.
 (Cross-listed with ANT/HIS; may only earn credit in one department.)
 Offered Occasionally.

 ANT 320 Cr.3

 Rites, Rituals and Ceremonies

 This course examines the roles of rituals in family, community and national life.
 It introduces students to a variety of ritual traditions and symbolic practices from around the world.
 In the process, students will learn about the different approaches to studying, analyzing and interpreting the significance of rituals.
-Prerequisite: ANT 101 or SOC 110 or SOC 120 or ANT/SOC 202.
+Prerequisite: ANT 101 or ANT 102 or ANT 195 or ANT 202 or ANT 212 or SOC 110 or SOC 120 or SOC 202.
 Offered Every Third Semester.